raysant/microstrip-fdm/README.md

 }
 ```

-The other parameters can be specified when you create a new Microsrip object.
+The other parameters can be specified when you create a new Microstrip object.

 ```python
 M1 = Microstrip(V_0=5, eps_r=1, max_res=0.0001, **DIMS)
 ```

-### Outputs
+## Outputs
 <br/>
 <p align="center"><img src="images/plots.png" /></p>